 One of the easiest mistakes to make with wood filler is to underestimate or overestimate the amount of time required for the filler to dry.
 Some products, like epoxy fillers, can take several hours to dry and will likely take another 24 hours to fully cure.
 These products can be beneficial for outdoor repairs, but it's important to check the weather ahead of time so that the wood filler doesn't get soaked before it has the chance to set and cure.

-Latex wood fillers dry at an incredibly fast pace and they even become water-resistant within about an hour.
+Latex, or water-based wood fillers dry at a fast pace and they even become water-resistant within an hour or so.
 This makes them a great option for outdoor repairs.
 However, if you aren't paying attention, the wood filler can set before you have the chance to smooth out the texture and create a flush surface.
 Before deciding on a wood filler for your next project, be sure to note the expected drying time of the product, typically provided by the manufacturer in the product directions.

 How do you use wood filler?

-Wood filler can be applied with a small putty knife.
+Most wood fillers can be applied with a small putty knife.
 Use the wood filler sparingly, as it isn't as easy to sand off as drywall putty, so it's important to only use the amount that is needed to properly repair the hole or crack.
 Put the wood filler on the putty knife and use the knife to press the wood filler into the gap.
 Scrape away any excess wood filler, leaving a smooth, flush finish behind.
 Once entirely dry, most wood fillers can be sanded to remove any unwanted texture.

 Can you stain wood filler?

-Most wood fillers can be stained, but it's important to note that wood fillers absorb stain differently than wood, so the color, texture, and appearance could stand out from the rest of the surface.
-Avoid significant mismatches by applying the wood filler to a piece of wood.
-Use the stain on this test piece to see how it will be absorbed, dry, and cure on both the wood and the wood filler.
+Most wood fillers can be stained, but it's important to note that wood fillers absorb stain differently than wood, so the color, texture, and appearance of the repaired area could stand out from the rest of the surface.
+Avoid significant mismatches by first testing the wood filler on a small piece of scrap wood.
+Use the stain on this test piece to see how it will be absorbed, dry, and cure on both the wood itself and the wood filler.

 How long does wood filler take to dry?

 The drying time differs between products.
 The amount of wood filler used also affects the drying time; deeper patches of filler take longer to dry than shallow repairs.
 On average, shallow repairs take about two hours to dry, while deeper repairs can take up to six hours.
 Just keep in mind that dry isn't the same as cured and most wood fillers will take about 24 hours to fully cure.